-So, chances are that yes, you will have acne.
-Which leads us with today’s specific acne problem - acne scabs, and what to do about them.
+So, chances are that yes, you will have acne, and thankfully, there are dozens upon dozens of ways on how to deal with it.
+But today’s specific problem is largely unaddressed - acne scabs, and what to do about them.

 First things first - you need to realize that scabs are one of the body’s many natural ways to protect and heal itself.
 We’ve all seen what a scab looks like.
 It’s a fairly gross looking protective crust that forms over any wound we’ve managed to inflict on ourselves.
 (Well, and that others have managed to inflict on us when I think about it.)